INDIVIDUALIZED FIELD PLACEMENT PLANNING

 Our wide-ranging network offers placements for virtually any type of health care setting, including hospitals (e.g., Maine Medical Center) and mental health centers (e.g., Maine Behavioral Health and Opportunity Alliance), domestic violence and sexual assault centers, agencies that work with adults with intellectual disabilities, hospice agencies (e.g., Southern Maine Hospice), and agencies dedicated to working with the homeless population or people struggling with substance use disorder issues.

 Students who are interested in advocating for social justice and social inclusion will find multiple opportunities at the community and state levels.
 Our students have been able to develop their community social work skills via placements at agencies including the Maine People’s Alliance, New Mainers Program, Maine Women’s Lobby, Boys to Men, Maine Inside Out, Equality Maine and Maine Disabilities Council.

 Students complete two field practicum experiences.
 Each practicum is 560 hours completed over two consecutive semesters.
 Advanced Standing students complete one 560-hour field placement.

-- Student choice.
-You interview with several agencies/organizations before making your decision.
-The School of Social Work has relationships with agencies in a wide range of practice contexts, including mental and physical health, poverty and homelessness, services for children and families, juvenile and criminal justice, treatment of addiction and trauma, community and political organizing, and arts-based justice work.
+Students interview with at least two agencies/organizations before making a decision about their field practicum site.
+The School of Social Work has relationships with agencies in a wide range of practice contexts, including mental and physical health, poverty, homelessness, services for children and families, juvenile and criminal justice, substance use disorders, community organizing, and public policy.

-- Supervision.
-You receive at least one and a half hours of field instruction per week from an MSW-level field instructor.
+Students receive at least one hour of field instruction per week from an experienced M.S.W. field instructor.